 The polio vaccine protects against polio, a very contagious viral infection that affects the spinal cord and brain.
 Polio can cause permanent muscle weakness, paralysis, and sometimes death.

-The polio vaccine is given in four doses: at age 2 months, 4 months, 6 to 18 months, and 4 to 6 years.
+As a part of routine childhood vaccination, the polio vaccine is given in four doses: at age 2 months, 4 months, 6 to 18 months, and 4 to 6 years.